top of page

 “Spices,” said Hank.

-As neither Hank or Jay knew much about the mixture of spices, after sprinkling the typical spices such as salt and pepper, the choice of spices became more exotic.
+Neither Hank or Jay knew much about the mixture of spices, so after sprinkling the typical spices such as salt and pepper, the choice of spices became more exotic.
 Garlic powder, onion salt, mustard powder, cayenne pepper, oregano, parsley flakes, paprika, a sprig of basil, and two bay leaves got tossed into the pot.
 By this point, the water was getting hot enough to generate steam and would soon be boiling.
 Stirring the mixture with a potato masher, the fragrance was revolting.
-“How about some of these liquids, asked Jay.
-With devilish grins on both their faces, they added vinegar, Worcestershire sauce, ketchup, wine vinegar, vanilla, and the contents of liquids of which they had no idea, then ending with Hershey’s chocolate syrup for sweetness.
-By this time, the mixture was boiling, smelling really foul.

 “We got to soften the smell,” said Hank.